-Understanding the benefits of healthy sleep for parents and children, is so important.
+Understanding the benefits of healthy sleep for children, and parents is so important.
 Sleep is such an important part of everybody’s life.
 Not getting enough sleep can be frustrating and make us feel depressed.
 Ensuring that our children, get enough uninterrupted sleep (for naps and overnight) is not only important for our children but also for us.
-How can we be at our best and feel our best when we are struggling from lack of sleep?
+How can we be at our best and feel our best when we are struggling with lack of sleep?

 Why are the benefits of healthy sleep?
 There are so many.
 Not only do we feel better rested to tackle the next day, but it also serves so many other purposes.
 Here are just a few reasons why sleep is so important:

 - Healthy sleep helps prevent depression in moms.

-If mom’s are struggling with their baby’s sleep and therefore not sleeping very well themselves, then this is going to impact on their mental health.
+If moms are struggling with their baby’s sleep and therefore not sleeping very well themselves, then this is going to impact their mental health.
 Having a baby who doesn’t sleep well is stressful and worrying.
-If you are also experiencing some symptoms of depression, then lack of sleep is likely to exacerbate them.
+If you are also experiencing some symptoms of depression, then a lack of sleep is likely to exacerbate them.